 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
-Federal loans includes only federal loans to students.
+Federal loans includes federal loans to students.
+Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.